We do not have an active recruitment campaign for this program.

-Working as a multicultural cadet paramedic
+Working as a cadet in the program

 Program structure